DeanLeong/LiftLog/README.md

 1 - More detailed submission forms, for example, the ability to add more exercises under the same day.

-2 - See more and see less buttons for the saved workouts.
+2 - Search through saved workouts? - Attempting

-3 - Search through saved workouts?
+3 - More detail on the homepage.

 ## Project Schedule